bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 ```
 wc -l combined.txt
 ```

 wc stands for word count.
-When you use -l it gives you total number of lines instead of just character count (when you use wc only)
+When you use -l it gives you total number of lines instead of just character count (when you use wc only).
 Results will be displayed on screen.
 We call this behaviour, i.e. to output to screen, as 'standard output (STDOUT)'.

 ### Piping